2013 International V8 Supercars Championship: Mid-season changes

 Jonny Reid was replaced by Dunlop Series driver Chaz Mostert at Dick Johnson Racing prior to the Perth 360.

 Following a major accident at the Phillip Island event, James Courtney was forced to miss the Sydney 500.
 He was replaced by the Holden Racing Team's endurance co-driver, Nick Percat.

+Wildcard entries

+There was one wildcard entry for the Bathurst 1000 as Triple Eight Race Engineering entered international stars Mattias Ekström and Andy Priaulx in a third car for the Great Race.

 Calendar

 The 2013 calendar was released on 15 October 2012.
 The season consisted of thirty-six races to be held at fourteen venues in Australia, New Zealand and the United States, plus an additional non-championship event that was held at the Melbourne Grand Prix Circuit in support of the 2013 Australian Grand Prix.